codyscapes/drafter/README.md

 * Working database of players
 * Logic for snake drafting
 * Tests for draft
+* Each draft loads a dynamic number of teams from the teams template.

 In development:
 ===============
-* Each draft needs a set number of teams copied from the team template.
+* As a user, I want to click draft and have the player I chose added to my team.